Column and Pad

-Concrete steps had to be removed and recycled.
+Concrete steps had to be removed and were recycled.

-All locations were hand excavated to the bottom of the frost wall.
-Soil was placed on plywood to protect landscaping.
+Abalon crews hand excavated all necessary locations to the bottom of the frost wall.
+Soil was placed on plywood to protect the landscaping.

-Every location to receive a support concrete column and pad was shored.
+Every excavation site received a support.
+Afterwards, concrete column and pad were shored.

-A Soils Engineer performed daily inspections and indicated finished pad elevation.
+A Soil Engineer performed daily inspections and indicated finished pad elevation.